 Engineering courses are available online and cover everything from the basics to specific issues that engineers are dealing with today.
-Learn about what is covered in online engineering classes, what you can do after completing the classes and what to expect from an online course.
-Schools offering Computer Engineering degrees can also be found in these popular choices.
+Learn about what is covered in online engineering classes and what to expect from an online course.

 What Topics Can I Study in Online Engineering Courses?

 Online courses in engineering are available through undergraduate and graduate degree programs.
-You can also learn about the field through a non-credit independent course.
-The online courses are offered in almost every field of engineering, including computer engineering, industrial engineering, electrical engineering, mechanical engineering and environmental engineering.
-Through engineering courses, you can learn how to use engineering technology to develop business ideas and put them into action.
+These courses are offered in almost every field of engineering, including computer engineering, industrial engineering, electrical engineering and nuclear engineering.

 How Do Online Courses Work?

-After registering for an online course, you select the lesson to access to the lecture, lecture notes and class assignments.
-Generally, lectures are available in audio, video and text formats, and some text lectures include audio or visual clips.
+After registering for an online course, you select the lesson to access the lecture, lecture notes and class assignments.
+Lectures are usually available on demand in video format, with some text annotations.
 You can take courses whenever you'd like and review them at any time.
 Other courses are streamlined to your computer via webcam, so you can watch them live or review them later.

 In some courses, you may have the opportunity to interact with your classmates and professors online, using Web chat or discussion boards.
 Each lesson has assignments, quizzes and tests, which must be completed by certain due dates.
 Generally, tests are completed online, while some programs require pencil-and-paper exams administered by a proctor.